Menu

 Prescription Medication Addiction Treatment

-This is a general term to refer to any medication that may be prescribed to you by a doctor, psychiatrist, or other medical professional.
-While some people who develop addictions may be buying these medicines ‘off the streets’ or ‘on the black market’, most people find themselves developing a dependency accidentally through their legal prescriptions.
+The term "prescription medications" refers to any medication that may be prescribed to you by a doctor, psychiatrist, or other medical professional.
+While some people who develop addictions may be buying these medicines 'off the streets' or 'on the black market', most people find themselves developing a dependency accidentally through their legal prescriptions.
 This is most common in people taking medicines for pain control or anxiety relief, as unpleasant sensations often drive people to take more medicine more often than what is prescribed.

-No, not all prescription medications are addictive.
-There are, however, a few that tend to be more addictive than others.
+Not all prescription medications are addictive.
+There are, however, a few that tend to be more habit-forming than others.
 Some examples of prescription medications that are quickly habit-forming include, but are not limited to:

 • Oxycodone (OxyContin, Percocet)